Hosted by site sponsor WebMate.

 EveryMac.com's preferred setup is to have one of each.
 Specifically, a iPad mini -- mostly for reading, movie watching, casual games and the occasional two thumb typed e-mail -- and a MacBook Air for proper writing and code crunching along with modest graphic and video production work paired with a large external display much of the time.
 If you have a sufficient budget for both and you do not mind carrying two devices, you also may like to have one of each.

 Instead, if you only want one -- either an iPad or a MacBook Air -- whether due to budget or logistical convenience, an iPad is the best choice if you put a great deal of importance on (1) simplicity, (2) the option of cellular networking capability, and (3) the ultimate in portability.
-Likewise, the iPad is best for you if are not bothered by (1) limited professional software and a general lack of compatibility with many "legacy" applications, and (2) the lack of a truly integrated physical keyboard.
+Likewise, the iPad is best for you if are not bothered by (1) often more limited professional software and a general lack of compatibility with many "legacy" applications, and (2) the lack of a truly integrated physical keyboard.

-Alternately, a MacBook Air is a better choice if you place more importance on (1) powerful software and a flexible operating system (not to mention support to run Windows), (2) performance (although the gap has been narrowing for years), and (3) a quality integrated keyboard.
+Alternately, a MacBook Air is a better choice if you place more importance on (1) powerful software and a flexible operating system (not to mention more options to use Windows), (2) performance (although the gap has been narrowing for years), and (3) a quality integrated keyboard.
 Likewise, the MacBook Air is your best option if you are not bothered by (1) the relative complexity of the operating system and professional software, (2) the lack of integrated cellular networking capability, and (3) the lack of integrated GPS.

 In the US, site sponsor Adorama sells new iPad models and new MacBook Air models with free shipping for all.

 In the UK, site sponsor Hoxton Macs has a large number of used and refurbished iPad and MacBook Air models with a one-year warranty and free next day delivery throughout the UK.
-Delivery across Europe also is available starting at just £9.99 for two-day delivery to France and Germany.

 Permalink | Report an Error/Typo | Sign Up for Site Update Notices